-Preserving History | Over the past 30 years, many voices among those who experienced the tragedy of the Exxon Valdez oil spill firsthand have been lost.
+| Preserving History |

+In the decades since the Exxon Valdez spill, many voices among those who experienced the tragedy firsthand have been lost.
 Those who responded to the spill will never forget it, though many may wish to.
-The Council has documented many stories and documents related to the spill.
+The Council has documented many stories and materials related to the spill.